 - Photo identification

-Step 3: Two Relevant Referee to attest your Work Experience
+Step 3: Two Relevant Referees to attest your Work Experience

-- Someone with whom you have recently worked or have a professional relationship with
+- Someone with whom you have recently worked or have a professional relationship.

 Step 4: Attend NER Interview